 - Mitral valve regurgitation caused by a rupture of the papillary muscles, which is attached to the mitral valve

-- Long-term complications, like atrial fibrillation, heart failure, and increased risk of Myocardial Infarction (Heart Attack)
+- Long-term complications include heart failure and increased risk of Myocardial Infarction (Heart Attack).

 How is Heart Attack Treated?